Water play is one of the best kinds of play for young children. It’s fun but also highly beneficial for development.

 What is Water Play?

 Water play simply involves playing with water using tools (containers, toys, tools, etc).
-The water is usually in a large tub or a special sand and water table for kids, like the one below.
+The water is usually in a large tub or a special water table for kids, like the one below.

 Children love to stand next to a high water table and play with the tools, and they also love to get into the container and immerse themselves in the water while playing.